weatherDataService/weather-data-service/README.md

 Step#6: Create request payloads in JSON format for different APIs.
 Copy/paste each payload message to Postman’s Body area against corresponding API endpoint link and click the “Send” button to run the APIs.

-Step#7: Check the response in JSON format.
+Step#7: Check the response in JSON format from Postman.

 # Database Design:

 Create the following entities in Oracle database:

 1. Create a new sequence SEQ_WEATHER_DATA_ID using the following DDL.
-This sequence helps to create “DATA_ID” column value in WEATHER_DATA table (Primary key).
+This sequence helps to generate “DATA_ID” column value in WEATHER_DATA table (Primary key).

 CREATE SEQUENCE WEATHER_DOMAIN.SEQ_WEATHER_DATA_ID
 START WITH     1000